 That said, the RTX series undeniably has an edge when it comes to future-proofing gaming monitors.
 With the gaming industry steadily moving towards ray-tracing technology, having an RTX card could keep your rig relevant for longer.

 Another notable difference between the two cards lies in their construction.
-The RTX series utilizes faster GDDR6 memory, which results in better resolutions compared to the GTX series1.
+The RTX series utilizes faster GDDR6 memory, which results in better resolutions compared to the GTX.

 In conclusion, while the GTX series may still be a viable choice for some, the RTX series stands out as the superior option in terms of technological advancements and future-proofing.
 As always, the best choice depends on individual needs, preferences, and budget.

-So, is RTX better than GTX graphics?
+So, are RTX graphics better than GTX graphics?
 In terms of performance and advanced features, the answer leans towards yes.
 However, GTX may still be a suitable choice for those on a tighter budget or with less demanding gaming requirements.